wuyingminhui/IT-Automation-Demos/Ansible/README.md

         └── vars         // if vars/main.yml exsits, the variables in the file will be added to play
 ```

+###More
+You can use Ansible with [Fabric](http://www.fabfile.org/) to do some complex jobs.

+And You can Use [Vault](http://docs.ansible.com/ansible/playbooks_vault.html) to do something easier for the password.

 ###Contributing
 All contributions are welcome!